 First off, fleece is a great insulator and will remain warm even when it gets damp or wet.
 It’s highly breathable and wicking, making it an excellent mid-layer under a rain jacket in cool or wet weather.
 Fleece garments are durable and long-lasting.
 They are machine washable without needing any special care and can be dried in a clothes dryer without shrinking.
 Being synthetic, fleece is moth-proof and doesn’t require special storage when it’s not in use.
 I like wool sweaters as much as the next guy, but they’re not nearly as durable and easy to care for as fleece and don’t last nearly as long.

 Tech Glacier 1/4 Zip

-Disclosure: The author purchased this item.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: The author purchased this item.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches

 - north face fleece